selimslab/selimslab.github.io/_NOTES/stem/social-sciences/last-million.md

 ---
 title:  Some events in the last million years 🌏
-tags: history
+tags: hist tech
 ---

-Last Common Ancestor Of Humans And Chimps 6M years ago
+Last Common Ancestor Of Humans And Chimps, 6M years ago

 First Humans 3M